 - 1 tablespoon lemon juice

-In the meantime, place berries and sugar in a pan.
+- Place berries and sugar in a saucepan.
 Mix cornstarch with cold water and add to pan.
 Cook, stirring occasionally until mixture thickens and then add lemon juice.

-Pour berry mixture into pie crust.
+- Pour berry mixture into pie crust.
 Dot with margarine and add top crust or make a lattice.
-Simply Recipes has a great tutorial on how to make a lattice pie (which I wish I would have followed!).